Oldsmobile Alero

-The Oldsmobile Alero is a midsize car that was produced by General Motors for its Oldsmobile division.
+The Oldsmobile Alero is a compact car that was produced by General Motors for its Oldsmobile division.
 Introduced in 1998 as a 1999 model, the Alero was the replacement for both the Achieva and Cutlass.
-The Alero was Oldsmobile's last new model nameplate, and — on April 29, 2004 — was also the last Oldsmobile ever built.
+The Alero was Oldsmobile's last new model nameplate, and — on April 29, 2004 — was also the last Oldsmobile manufactured.

 History

 The design of the Alero was originally previewed in 1997 with the Alero Alpha concept car, a V6-powered sport coupe that featured many design elements seen in the production Alero as well as some that were never meant for production.
 Its appearance was a revival of "coke bottle styling", popular during the 1960s and 1970s.

 The Alero was sold either as a 4-door sedan or as a 2-door coupe.
 It shared its chassis and many parts, including engines, with the Pontiac Grand Am.
 All Aleros came in base GX, mid-level GL, or high-end GLS trim; the GL trim was split into three levels: 1, 2, and 3.

 The Alero experienced minimal changes during its 5-year run.
 Most of these changes were either in choice of engines or options.
 In 2003, the Alero's daytime running lights were changed from high-beam to low-beam.